-- The Marriage license is valid for and must be used within sixty (60) days of the date the marriage intentions were filed.
+- The marriage license is valid and must be used within sixty (60) days of the date the marriage intentions were filed.
 If the license is not used, it becomes void and it will be necessary to begin the entire process again.

-- Divorced people do not need to bring proof of annulment of a previous marriage but should be sure that it is complete before filing a new marriage.
+- Divorced individuals do not need to show documentation of a previous marriage but should be certain that the previous marriage is finalized before filing for a new marriage.

 - As of January 28, 2005, pre-martial blood tests are no longer required in Massachusetts.

 - For couples wishing to get married on a Town beach please contact the Beach Department for a beach use permit.